egueli/SamsungM7_IR/README.md

 * `Et` if the speaker didn't reply on time (HTTP request timeout);
 * `Eh` if the speaker replied with an HTTP error code;
 * `EP` if the firmware wasn't able to parse the speaker response.

+## Clock

+Press the "blue" button on the IR remote to enable or disable the clock.

+The clock is synchronized with public NTP servers.

+The time zone and the time format (12h or 24h) can be set in `config.h`.